TJ Fisher: Real estate and controversy

-In 2007 former football player Michael McCrary added Fisher to a lawsuit aimed at her husband and others for $60 million.
+In 2007 former football player Michael McCrary added Fisher to a lawsuit against her husband and others for $60 million.
 The Circuit Court for Baltimore City civil litigation concerned a hurricane-derailed New Orleans real estate venture at the New Orleans landmark (Crescent City Towers) Plaza Tower site.
 McCrary's case targeted a tangle of Louisiana limited liability companies.
 The soured real estate and development investment deal netted McCrary and a web of partnerships millions of dollars in post-Katrina profits within a few months.
 McCrary reaped $2,384,639 in profits and the return of his $3,550,000 capital investment.

-In June 2008, a Baltimore courtroom rendered a $33.3-million-dollar default judgment against Fisher and others, in favor of McCrary.
-Precedent to the award, all defendants and their attorneys were precluded from speaking or participating in the damages hearing inquisition.
-Legal analysts cited U.S. Constitution and Due Process violations.

-Fisher was unable to post a $33.3-million-dollar supersedeas bond to stay execution of McCrary's default judgment against her during the pendency of the appeal.
-Nearly a year after the trial court default, the Maryland Court of Special Appeals granted a stay against the judgment without a bond being posted.

-In June 2009 the Maryland intermediate appellate court tossed the $33.3-million-dollar default judgment against Fisher and others.
+In June 2008, a judge in Baltimore rendered a $33.3 million default judgment against Fisher and others, in favor of McCrary.
+Preceding the award, defendants and their attorneys were precluded from speaking or participating in the damages hearing inquisition.
+Legal analysts cited U.S. Constitution and due process violations.
+Fisher was unable to post a $33.3 million supersedeas bond to stay execution of the judgment against her during the pendency of the appeal.
+Nearly a year after the decision, the Maryland Court of Special Appeals granted a stay against the judgment without a bond being posted.
+In June 2009, the Maryland intermediate appellate court tossed the $33.3-million-dollar award.

 In earlier Pre-Katrina litigation on eminent domain site expropriation by the New Orleans Morial Convention Center, Fisher retained Johnnie Cochran to represent herself and a partner.
 On a separate but nearby parcel of property, Fisher turned over her winning-bid auction contract on a multimillion-dollar Mississippi River riverfront ex-casino property to Tulane University, at no profit, for future development of the Riversphere project.
 The former River Gate Casino tract was previously associated with hotelier/developer/dreamer Christopher Hemmeter and Louisiana ex-governor Edwin Edwards.